Research Achievements

 6. Presentations in Academic Societies

-"Ethics, Metaphysics, and Religion in a pluralistic Society", Japan Association for Religion and Ethics, at Campus Plaza Kyoto, Oct.
+"Ethics, metaphysics, and religion in a pluralistic society", Japan Association for Religion and Ethics, at Campus Plaza Kyoto, Oct.
 2. 2010, Religion and Ethics, no.11, Japan Association for Religion and Ethics, pp.5-24, 2011

 "The problems raised by ethic of care and their significance", Symposium: The Whereabout of Legal Subjects, the Japanese Association of Sociology of Law, at Senshu University, May 15.
 2005